Please change your location to view this page.

 Charities and other not-for-profits should provide a safe and effective service to those who wish to make a complaint to or about a charity.

-The new policy ensures complaints are handled confidentially and safely, enhancing community trust and confidence in the work of charities.
-In this regard, the sector will also have access to complaint data which will ensure lessons learnt can be applied to their charitable activities.
+The model policy and procedure aim to ensure complaints are handled confidentially and safely, enhancing community trust and confidence in the work of charities.

-The following fact sheet (containing the Model Policy and Model Procedure) provides information on the benefits of handling complaints well and how to use model documents.
-You can also read the peak bodies' media release below for further background to the policy launch.
+The fact sheet below contains the model policy and procedure.
+It also provides information on the benefits of handling complaints well and how to use the model documents.

 Charity sector moves to improve complaint handling